 The Partridge Family was easier to watch; and again it took me many years to suss out why in comparison to the Bradys.
 In contrast to the Bradys, they weren't adopted, for one, but all blood relations.
 I and two other siblings were adopted into the Helberts--just as the Bradys were, in essence, "adopted" into the same household.
 That provided a level of emotional remove for me that was precious.
 Another was their common interest and goal: being a musical band.
 That was another remove.
 I could enjoy the music without considering just how fucking impossible such a scenario would be in my so-called family.

 A fourth was Laurie.
 She was, I believe, the very first crush of my life.
 I distinctly remember the first time I watched the show.
 I saw her, and pretty much everyone and everything else just ... went away.
 I couldn't understand my feelings, of course: I was eight when the show debuted, and twelve when it was canceled.
 Today, I can understand the attraction.
 What a gorgeous girl.
-Sometime in the next few months (I'm writing this review in mid-October 2019) I'll be starting a derivative work titled Laurie.
+Sometime in the next few months I'll be publishing the beginnings of a derivative work titled Laurie.
 Not a fan fiction, it will update and re-envision Laurie's life in the modern day, and with modern problems and a family not too far removed from the nightmare that was my own.

 Laurie was the most enigmatic character in the series, and yet the richest one.
 She was a bubbling volcano and yet struggled to conform and do the right thing.
 She was unfailingly kind, but just beneath the surface you occasionally caught glimpses of something quite dark.
 I think she knew she was drop-dead gorgeous, but refused to believe it most days.
 I'd like to explore these quirks and cracks in my own way and through my own imagination and background.